Local government in Kerala: Own source revenue

 Block Panchayats and District Panchayats do not have taxation powers but may earn minor income from assets or service fees.

 Committee System

-All Village and Block Panchayats have three Standing Committees and the District Panchayat five Standing Committees.
+All Village and Block Panchayats have three Standing Committees and the District Panchayat have five Standing Committees.
 The Standing Committees are constituted in such a way that every Member of the Panchayat gets a chance to function in one Standing Committee or the other.
 Each Standing Committee is assigned certain subjects and these Committees are expected to go into the subject areas both at the planning and implementation stage in great detail.

 For the purpose of co-ordination, a steering committee is constituted consisting of the President and Vice President of the Panchayat and the Chairpersons of Standing Committees.
 In addition, there are Functional Committees for different subjects which can include experts and practitioners and the Panchayats are free to constitute Sub Committees to assist the Standing Committee or Functional Committee.
 There is also provision for constitution of Joint Committees with neighbouring Local Governments.